Pradyothsp/person-detection-using-embarrassingly-parallel-computating/README.md

-# Person Detection Using Embarrassingly Parallel Computing report
+# Person Detection Using Embarrassingly Parallel Computing

 This project aims to demonstrate the use of embarrassingly parallel computing techniques for detecting persons in video frames.

 # ****Project Overview****

-In this project, we will use the parallel processing capabilities of a multi-core processor or a GPU to speed up the process of detecting persons in video frames.
+In this project, we will use the parallel processing capabilities of a multi-core processor to speed up the process of detecting persons in video frames.
 We will be using a pre-trained deep learning model for object detection, specifically the **[YOLOv3](https://pjreddie.com/darknet/yolo/)** model.

 We will compare the performance of the parallelized version of the person detection pipeline with a non-parallelized version to see the speedup achieved by using parallel processing.